eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

    const icecastMetadataReader = new IcecastMetadataReader({
      icyMetaInt: parseInt(headers.get("Icy-MetaInt")),
-     onMetadata: (value) => metadataQueue.addMetadata(value, audio.timestampOffset - audio.currentTime)
+     onMetadata: (value) => metadataQueue.addMetadata(value, audio.timestampOffset, audio.currentTime)
    })
    </pre>

+1. The `onMetadataEnqueue()` callback will be executed with the values passed in.

 1. When the metadata is due to be updated, the metadata will be popped from the queue and `onMetadataUpdate()` will be called with the metadata.

 ### Methods

-`const metadataQueue = new IcecastMetadataQueue({icyBr, onMetadataUpdate})`
+`const metadataQueue = new IcecastMetadataQueue({icyBr, onMetadataUpdate, onMetadataEnqueue})`

 * `metadataQueue.metadataQueue`
   * Gets the contents of the metadata queue
-* `metadataQueue.addMetadata(metadata: object, seconds: number)`
+  * Array of `{metadata, timestampOffset, timestamp}` objects in FILO order.
+* `metadataQueue.addMetadata(metadata, timestampOffset, currentTime)`
-  * Takes in a `metadata` object and the number of seconds to delay the metadata update
+  * Takes in a `metadata` object, total buffered audio in seconds, and the current time in seconds
-  * The buffer offset should be the total seconds of audio in the player buffer when the metadata was read.
+  * `timestampOffset` should be the total seconds of audio in the player buffer when the metadata was read.
+  * `currentTime` (optional, if icyBr is passed in) the current time in the audio player.
 * `metadataQueue.getTimeByBytes(numberOfBytes: number)`
   * Takes in a number of stream bytes read and derives the seconds to delay the metadata update based on a constant audio bitrate.
   * This only works for constant bitrate streams.